cansavvy/DataTrail_ReOrg/docs/07_building_resumes_03_website.md

 ![](screenshots/new_repo_pages.png)

-2. Go to RStudio cloud.
+2. Go to Posit Cloud.
 Open up a new project using the steps to create a project from a GitHub repository.
 You can see these instructions here to refresh your memory: https://datatrail-jhu.github.io/DataTrail/creating-a-repository.html

-3. In this new RStudio cloud project, create a RMarkdown document.
+3. In this new Posit Cloud project, create a RMarkdown document.
 Save the R Markdown document as the name "index.Rmd" and put it in a folder called "docs".
 This is important for publishing purposes!

 4. Put the content you want on the website in this RMarkdown.
 You might want to use a template like this: